Monday, July 25, 2022

 2022 Feb 1, Day Trip to Guntersville, Alabama

-Today, the hubby and I are going on an adventure to Guntersville.
+Today, the Hubby and I are going on an adventure to Guntersville

-I had been told that there was an eagle nest along Lake Guntersville Park on Sunset Drive.
+I had been told that there was an eagle nest located along Sunset Drive in Lake Guntersville Park

-We stopped at McDonald's along the way for a couple of apple pies and Diet Coke.
+We stopped at McDonald's for some apple pies and a Diet Coke.

-We saw several people at the park with their cameras with large lenses sitting on tripods, watching and waiting for the eagle to leave the nest.
+We saw several people at the park with cameras and large lenses sitting on tripods, watching and waiting for the eagle to leave the nest.

-I had to use the restroom and went in search of one, but I did not find one, so we left.
+I had to use the restroom, so I went in search of one, but I did not find one, so we left.

-We rode further down into the park, and there we found restrooms.
-Along the way, I spotted several ducks, geese, and seagulls along the waterfront, so we stopped.
+We rode further down into the park, where we found restrooms.
+Along the way, I spotted several ducks, geese, and seagulls on the waterfront, so we stopped.

 Ducks